-Pain Clinics offer a wide range of treatment including drug therapy, nerve blocks, manipulation, exercise, some complementary therapies and access to Pain Management Programmes (PMPs) to teach you self-help skills to control and relieve your pain.
+Pain Clinics offer a wide range of treatments including medication, nerve blocks, manipulation, exercise and access to Pain Management Programmes (PMPs) to teach you self-help skills to control and relieve your pain.

-If you are interested in being referred to a Pain Clinic, talk to your own doctor or your consultant and ask what kinds of treatment you are likely to be offered at the Pain Clinic.
-Remember, it's your choice and your body.
-You don't have to have anything anyone suggests to you without finding out everything about it first of all.
-Discuss what the treatment will involve, what the likely benefits will be and also whether there are any risks or side effects involved.
+If you are interested in being referred to a Pain Clinic, talk to your doctor or consultant and ask what kinds of treatment you are likely to be offered at the Pain Clinic.
+Remember, it’s your choice and your body.
+You don’t have to accept anything anyone suggests to you without finding out everything about it first of all.
+Discuss what the treatment will involve and what the likely benefits will be.
+Also whether there are any risks or side effects involved.

 Pain Management Programmes

 On a Pain Management Programme (PMP) you will learn how to control your pain yourself.
 You will learn about pacing your activities, correct breathing, relaxation, positive thinking skills, exercise and many of the other skills that can be found on the PainSupport website on the Pain Relief pages.